 You can do Mexican chicken fajitas on the grill in an instant with this great spicy rub.
 It’s so simple to mix, rub it on the chicken and grilled with some pepper and onion that there’s barely time to get the soured cream out of the refrigerator.

 Any rub left over can be stored in an airtight jar ready for your next cookout.

 The original fajita was beef, an area of the animal referred to as the strap (we call it the skirt), a tendenous cut that Mexicans found could be made tender by cutting into small strips and grilling it.
 Hence the word fajita actually means "little straps".

-Today though, the term generally refers to meat grilled with a variety of vegetables and then served in a tortilla wrap and the's exactly what I'm going to do.
+Today though, the term generally refers to meat grilled with a variety of vegetables and then served in a tortilla wrap and that's exactly what I'm going to do.
 And forget all this chewy tendenous meat, I'm using chicken breast that I'm going to slice in long strips as my homage to "the strap".

 Serves:- 4 people